Lightning-AI/litgpt/README.md

 ### Run Lit-LLaMA on consumer devices

-For GPUs with less memory, enable quantization (`--quantize true`).
-This will take longer to load but require ~8GB of memory.
+For GPUs with less memory, enable quantization (`--quantize true`) or use bfloat16 (`--dtype bfloat16`).
+Quantization will take longer to load but require ~8GB of memory. bfloat16 is closer to the "full deal" and runs on ~10GB of GPU memory.
 This can run on any consumer GPU.

 ```bash